 You also need to consider the money you’ll save from generating your electricity through a solar system.

-The next thing to do is shop around and decide on what solar system would best suit you.
+The next thing to do is shop around and decide on which solar system would best suit you.
 Then you can use the cost of that system as a starting point.

 Next, apply all of the incentives that are available to you in your area.
 You should be able to figure out how much money you’ll need to put down on your system and then how much you will save per year in electricity costs and ongoing incentives.